 To practice purposeful conscious awareness, you must tune-in to what you’re doing at the moment, and ask yourself the following set of questions:

 Is it helpful to feel this way about this?
 Why?
 Why not?

-These questions will help you to focus-in and concentrate on your behavior and actions in the present moment.
+These questions will allow you to hone in and concentrate on your present moment activity and behavior.

-Most people typically would never do this.
-However, it can be quite a valuable process as it allows us to consciously identify what we’re doing, assess how it’s working, and specify how we feel about our circumstances.
+Undertaking this exercise regularly throughout the day can become quite a valuable process as it allows us to consciously identify what we’re doing, assess how it’s working, and specify how we feel about our circumstances.

-Undertaking this process several times per day, can help you to build your concentration muscle.
-It helps because it forces you to tune into the present moment, when typically we would normally get lost in our own thoughts and unfulfilled desires.
+Partaking in this process several times per day can help you build your concentration muscle.
+It helps because it forces you to tune into the present moment when typically we would get lost in our own thoughts and unfulfilled desires.

 Practice Being Attentive to Your Surroundings

-Another great way to practice developing your concentration muscle, is to tune into your surroundings.
-In other words, tune into what’s going on around you using all your senses, and then just stay focused in the moment.
+Another great way to practice developing your concentration muscle is to tune into your surroundings.
+In other words, tune into what’s going on around you using all your senses.
+Once there, just stay focused in the moment.